abhanjac/blood_cell_image_segmentation/README.md

 ---

 This project is to create a semantic segmentation map of digitized blood smear images containing different blood cells using a convolutional neural networks.
+This is also done to get a hands on with segmentation networks.